top of page

 * Artist-in-Residence: Hired to teach drawing and painting in schools Art Event co - creator, Art on The River, successful art show for over 10 years supporting the school art programs

-Dry Canyon artist and education chair
+Dry Canyon artist and education chair.
+Contact Joan at education@drycanyonarts.org

-Joan Bertucci Sheets,
+Joan Bertucci Sheets

 Education Chair